 What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 In a market flooded with hot sauce options, terms like "craft" and "artisanal" get thrown around liberally.
 But what do these words actually mean when it comes to hot sauce production, and why should you care?
+The difference between genuine craft production and marketing language matters—because it shows up in the bottle.

-🌶️ Key Distinctions
+Key Distinctions

-- Small-batch production - Made in limited quantities with attention to detail
+- Small-batch production: Made in limited quantities with attention to detail

-- Quality ingredients - Premium peppers, vinegars, and seasonings over commodity supplies
+- Quality ingredients: Premium peppers, vinegars, and seasonings over commodity supplies

-- Traditional methods - Emphasis on flavor development over efficiency
+- Traditional methods: Emphasis on flavor development over efficiency

-- Unique recipes - Original formulations rather than mass-market formulas
+- Unique recipes: Original formulations rather than mass-market formulas

-- Personal involvement - Direct oversight by creators rather than automated systems
+- Personal involvement: Direct oversight by creators rather than automated systems

-- Limited distribution - Regional or specialty markets rather than nationwide chains
+- Limited distribution: Regional or specialty markets rather than nationwide chains

 Defining "Craft" in Hot Sauce

-Craft Hot Sauce Characteristics:
+Craft Hot Sauce Characteristics

 - Small production runs: Typically hundreds to thousands of bottles, not millions